rdkcentral/rdkservices/README.md

 2. Change directories to `Thunder/Tools/JsonGenerator`.
 3. Run `JsonGenerator.py` and provide the location of the service JSON plugin file using the `--docs` argument and the output directory using the `-o` argument.
 You must also include the `--no-interfaces-section` argument; otherwise, an interface section is added to the markdown that links back to the ThunderInterfaces project.
 Make certain that you are pointing to the plugin definition and not the interface definition.
 Here is an example of using the JsonGenerator tool:

-   `./JsonGenerator.py --docs ../../../rdkservices/MyService/MyServicePlugin.json  -o doc --no-interfaces-section --verbose $files`
+   `./JsonGenerator.py --docs ../../../rdkservices/MyService/MyServicePlugin.json  -o ../docs/api --no-interfaces-section --verbose $files`

-   The `MyServicePlugin.md` file is written to the `/doc` folder.
+   The `MyServicePlugin.md` file is written to the `../docs/api` folder.

 Use the existing services as a guide when learning the structure of both the plugin and interface schemas.
 <br><br>